msteblu/horiseon_refactor/README.md

 ## Installation

-This is a simple index.html file that can be opened in browsers and has been deployed to a GitHub page.
+This is a simple index.html file that can be opened in browsers (with a download and clone) and has been deployed to a GitHub page.

 ## Use

-A simple webpage about managing an online business:
+Navigate to the downloaded index.html to open this webpage (a simple website with tips about managing an online business) in your browser:
   ![Screenshot of Site](assets/images/Horiseon.png)

   See the deployed site [here](https://msteblu.github.io/horiseon_refactor/).